-All low level concerns and allegations about adults who are working or volunteering with children should be recorded on the school's 'Concerns Record For

-Adults working or volunteering with children/young people' (see Appendix 5) / electronic recording system - Staff Safe.
+All low level concerns and allegations about adults who are working or volunteering with children should be recorded on the school's 'Concerns / Allegations Record For Adults working or volunteering with children/young people' (see Appendix 5).
 Records are stored confidentially and securely and comply with the data Protection Act 2018 and the UK GDPR Act.